osazuwamatthewogbebor/fintech-ledger-engine/README.md

 - **No balance snapshots**, so balance reads scan full entry history per account.
 This is the first thing that would need fixing at volume.
-- **No currency validation on transfer** — nothing currently stops a transfer between accounts denominated in different currencies.
+- **No currency validation on transfer**' nothing currently stops a transfer between accounts denominated in different currencies.
 - **Multi-tenancy is enforced in application code**, not by row-level security or a database constraint.
 A query that forgets the `tenant_id` filter would cross the boundary.
-- **No reversal or correction flow.** Since entries are immutable, fixing a mistake should mean writing a compensating transaction — that isn't implemented.
+- **No reversal or correction flow.** Since entries are immutable, fixing a mistake should mean writing a compensating transaction' that isn't implemented.
 - **No pagination** on account history.
 - Clearing accounts can go negative without limit; there's no configured